Spring – Move It!

 - What is a Penny Farthing?

-- How could you create art inspired by the artist Joel Henriques?
+- What techniques can you use to create art inspired by the artist Joel Henriques?

 - Where would you travel with Motor Miles in his car?

-- Why should we remember women like Rosa Parks and Bertha Benz?
+- Why should we remember women like Rosa Parks?